Ahmad Boestamam

-Ahmad Boestamam (30 November 1920 – 19 January 1983), or Abdullah Thani bin Raja Kechil, was a Malaysian freedom fighter and politician.
-He was the founding president of Parti Rakyat Malaysia and Parti Marhaen Malaysia and former chairman of Malaysian Social Justice Party.
+Abdullah Thani bin Raja Kechi (30 November 1920 – 19 January 1983), commonly known as Ahmad Boestamam, was a Malaysian freedom fighter and politician.
+He was the founding president of Parti Rakyat Malaysia and Parti Marhaen Malaysia and former chairman of the Malaysian Social Justice Party.
 He was an editor and reporter for several newspapers and took a pen-name honouring Indian freedom fighter Subhas Chandra Bose.
-He was elected Setepak MP in Malaysia' first post-independence elections in 1959, but also served lengthy spells as a political prisoner.
+He was elected a member of parliament for Setapak in Malaysia' first post-independence elections in 1959, and served lengthy spells as a political prisoner.

 Early life

-Ahmad Boestamam was born in Setapak, Ampang, Kuala Lumpur (then in the undivided state of Selangor) to ethnic Malay parents of Minangkabau origin who originally come from Tanah Datar, West Sumatra.
+Ahmad Boestamam was born in Setapak, Ampang, Kuala Lumpur (then part of Selangor) to ethnic Malay parents of Minangkabau origin who originally came from Tanah Datar, West Sumatra.
 He was raised in Tanjung Malim, Perak.

-Boestamam had been a young follower of the Kesatuan Melayu Muda (KMM) from the late 1930s in Perak, emerging after the war as the militant youth leader of Angkatan Pemuda Insaf (API) to the older and more moderate Dr Burhanuddin al-Helmy and Ishak Haji Muhammad (Pak Sako) of the Malay Nationalist Party (PKMM).
+Boestamam had been a young follower of the Kesatuan Melayu Muda (KMM) from the late 1930s in Perak, emerging after the war as the militant youth leader of Angkatan Pemuda Insaf (API) to the older and more moderate Burhanuddin al-Helmy and Ishak Haji Muhammad of the Malay Nationalist Party (PKMM).

-PKMM, in turn, led Pusat Tenaga Rakyat or Putera to join the All Malayan Council of Joint Action (AMCJA), which was then led by the Malayan Democratic Union (MDU).
-AMCJA crafted the People's Constitution in 1947 as the basis for Malayan independence, years before the United Malays National Organisation switched its slogan from "Hidup Melayu" to "Merdeka" under Tunku Abdul Rahman’s leadership.
+PKMM, in turn, led Pusat Tenaga Rakyat or Putera to join the All Malayan Council of Joint Action (AMCJA), which was then led by the Malayan Democratic Union (MDU), which was involved in drafting an alternative constitution to the document that eventually formed the basis of the Federation of Malaya.

-Boestamam was detained without trial for seven long years from early 1948, before the Malayan Emergency was declared in mid-1948, together with thousands of other Malay youths demanding independence.
+Boestamam was detained without trial for seven years in early 1948, before the Malayan Emergency was declared in mid-1948, together with thousands of other pro-independence Malays.
 This pre-emptive repression by the colonial power was to ethnically colour the subsequent anti-colonial resistance.